 Make sure to check on Sewingmachinesplus.com to see if you get a better price when purchasing.

 Learn so much more about this machine in my Brother SE1900 review!

 |Stitch Options||120 stitches|

 |USB Connection||No, but add designs with EverSewn Pro App.|

 Available for your Apple or Android smart device (computer, tablet, or even phone), this free app allows users to transfer and edit designs on their large device screen!
-No need to fiddle with a small touchscreen on your sewing machine or sit right next to it to know when to change thread colors.
+There is no need to fiddle with a small touchscreen on your sewing machine or sit next to it to know when to change thread colors.

 It’s typically a little less expensive than the Brother SE1900, which is Brother’s comparable sewing and embroidery machine.